slimRL/slimDQN/README.md

 To train a DQN agent on Lunar Lander on your local system, run:\
 `
-launch_job/lunar_lander/local_dqn.sh  --experiment_name
-{experiment_name}  --first_seed 0 --last_seed 0 --features 100 100 --learning_rate 3e-4 --n_epochs 100
+launch_job/lunar_lander/local_dqn.sh --experiment_name test_run --first_seed 0 --last_seed 0 --disable_wandb
 `

-It trains a DQN agent with 2 hidden layers of size 100, for a single random seed for 100 epochs.
+It trains a DQN agent with 2 hidden layers of size 100, for 100_000 gradient steps.

-- To see the stage of training, you can check the logs in `experiments/lunar_lander/logs/{experiment_name}/dqn` folder
+- To see the stage of training, you can check the logs in `experiments/lunar_lander/logs/test_run/dqn` folder
-- The models and results are stored in `experiments/lunar_lander/exp_output/{experiment_name}/dqn` folder
+- The models and episodic returns are stored in `experiments/lunar_lander/exp_output/test_run/dqn` folder

 To train on cluster:\
 `
-launch_job/lunar_lander/cluster_dqn.sh  --experiment_name {experiment_name}  --first_seed 0 --last_seed 0 --features 100 100 --learning_rate 3e-4 --n_epochs 100
+launch_job/lunar_lander/cluster_dqn.sh --experiment_name test_run --first_seed 0 --last_seed 0 --disable_wandb
 `

-## Collaboration
-To report bugs or suggest improvements, use the [issues page](https://github.com/theovincent/slimRL/issues) of this repository.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/theovincent/slimRL/blob/main/LICENSE) file for details.

 [jax_badge_link]: https://tinyurl.com/5n8m53cy